3.21.2

 Nextclade now outputs genome annotations for each unaligned input sequence.

-), but with the ranges of genetic features (genes, CDSes) adjusted for unaligned input sequences.
+These annotations are derived from reference annotation (coming from a dataset or from --input-annotation), but with the ranges of genetic features (genes, CDSes) adjusted for unaligned input sequences.
 The word “unaligned” here refers to the input sequences being analyzed and before they are aligned, i.e. as they come in the input fasta file(s).

 These annotations can serve as a starting point for submissions to genetic databases.
 They also allow to extract nucleotide sequences of genes and CDSes from unaligned sequences, if you need this.
 Note that the extraction from aligned sequences (as being output by Nextclade) can still be done using reference annotation.